The Fappening 2.0: Celeb Jihad Ignores Legal Threat To Remove Nude Celeb Photos

 The Fappening 2.0 has been going down on the internet.
-Anonymous hackers have leaked alleged photos of Amanda Seyfried, Emma Watson, and Mischa Barton.
+Anonymous hackers have leaked photos of Amanda Seyfried, Emma Watson, and Mischa Barton.
 Hollywood’s latest victims include Katie Cassidy, WWE superstar Paige, and Zach Efron’s ex-girlfriend Sami Miro.

 The nude photos have circulated on social media, Reddit, the dark web, 4chan, and other websites.
 Celeb Jihad has also been circulating the content and continues to ignore legal threats from Amanda Seyfried and Emma Watson.
 The lewd celebrity gossip website refuses to remove the nude photos.

-According to Tech Worm, it’s not clear how Celeb Jihad obtained the over 120 photos, but they aren’t usually known for leaking nude photos of celebrities.
-The satirical website is known for publishing “Rumors, speculation, assumptions, opinions [and] fiction, as well as factual information.”
+According to Tech Worm, it’s not clear how Celeb Jihad obtained over the 120 photos, but they aren’t usually known for leaking nude photos of celebrities.
+The satirical website is known for publishing, “Rumors, speculation, assumptions, opinions [and] fiction, as well as factual information.”

 Celeb Jihad has posted sex tapes and photos of celebrities that were proven to be fake.
 The website explains that the “information on this site may or may not be true and is not meant to be taken as fact.
 CelebJihad.com makes no warranty as to the validity of any claims.
 CelebJihad.com uses invented names in all its stories, except in cases when public figures are being satirized.
 Any other use of real names is accidental and coincidental.”

-Earlier this week, intimate photos reportedly of Amanda Seyfried, Emma Watson, and Mischa Barton surfaced.
+Earlier this week, intimate photos of Amanda Seyfried, Emma Watson, and Mischa Barton surfaced.
 Both Watson and Seyfried threatened legal action against the websites that circulated their personal content.
 Reddit’s mods removed the photos from its forum while the photos are still up on 4chan.
 Celeb Jihad has also refused to remove the photos as it has seen an increase in visitors and traffic to its site.

-However, according to the International Business Times, Celeb Jihad has replaced nude photos of Amanda Seyfried with photoshopped nudes of the actress.
+However, according to the International Business Times, Celeb Jihad has replaced nude photos of Amanda Seyfried with Photoshopped nudes of the actress.
 The gossip site also removed the original photos after Seyfried’s lawyer demanded to “immediately and permanently” take down the photos

 “We are reviewing the [legal] letter and will consult the holy Qur’an for guidance,” Celeb Jihad responded to Gossip Cop as the photos of Seyfried remained on its website at the time.